 Accidentally Wes Anderson Tours Colorado: Our Highlights

-From the state capitol through mining towns and mountains, we partnered with our friends at Accidentally Wes Anderson to explore an Italian Renaissance Revival building with an art scandal, and some of the best lodging in the Rockies.
-Scroll down for some highlights.
+From the state capitol through mining towns and mountains, we partnered with our friends at Accidentally Wes Anderson to explore an Italian Renaissance Revival building with an art scandal, some of the best lodging in the Rockies, and our very own studio.

 Located in Denver’s Arts District, the Catbird Hotel’s bright pink façade makes way for a contemporary and eclectic lobby.
 The main hotel holds 165 guest rooms; there is an adjacent 3,600-SF, four-bedroom historic home originally built in 1890, which has been preserved as part of the hotel property.
 Our design blends the distinct feel of the art district where industrial brick buildings hold court next to new, modern architecture.
 Moving from the lobby to the rooms, guests will pass some of the 300 unique art pieces curated for the hallways.
 A handful of unique and hidden features are behind the guestroom doors.
 A custom loft bed, designed meticulously for maximum storage, can be opened to reveal hidden wardrobe pullouts and a full-size desk for work or dining within the room.
 There is a semi-concealed projector and blackout roller shade which provide guests with a personal movie theater experience they won’t forget.